Contact and Booking Information:

 CAC.JPG (183425 bytes)

 Raised in Northwest Ohio (Fostoria), Chet began playing the piano at the age of 4 and studied with Mrs. Rita Schultz, William M. Lininger, then for several years through the Creative Arts Program at Bowling Green State University under Helen Lakofsky.
 While continuing to play the piano, Chet went on to play several brass instruments, including trumpet, flugelhorn, french horn and spent 2 years on valve trombone.
 He attended the Stephen Collins Foster Music Camp at Easter Kentucky University, as well as Ohio Northern's Music Camp for all six years, and was a camp counselor at Blue Lake Fine Arts Camp in Blue Lake, Michigan.
-He marched for two years with the Toledo Glassmen Drum & Bugle Corps (one of the world’s top corps) as a lead soprano and soloist, playing throughout the Mid-West, and from Montreal to Miami, Florida.
+He marched for two years with the Toledo Glassmen Drum & Bugle Corps (one of the world’s top corps) as a lead soprano and soloist, playing throughout the Mid-West, and from Montreal, Canada to Miami, Florida.

 Chet eventually went on to pursue music more seriously by studying at the College-Conservatory of Music in Cincinnati, Ohio.
 A graduate in '88, there he majored in Jazz Performance on Trumpet and Piano, and studied with Tim Hagans, Frank Vincent, Rick Van Matre, Pat Harbison and Phil DeGreg.
 While in college Chet took advantage of certain musical opportunities, such as playing piano on a cruise ship (Sea Escape Cruise Lines) and for a while would even take a Greyhound bus back north to play with Stan Sterner’s Big Band, which was based in Findlay, Ohio.

-Chet involved himself with a number of groups while in the Cincinnati area, including The Park Avenue Band, Stacy Mitchhart and Blues-U-Can-Use, The Junglecats, ACJ, the Devon Wells Quartet, and the Chet Chwalik Jazz Quartet, and even had the pleasure of accompanying Red Rodney (who played with Charlie Parker) on a version of Miles Davis's "So What".
-While in each band Chet has always played both horn and keys.
+Chet involved himself with a number of groups while in the Cincinnati area, including The Park Avenue Band, Stacy Mitchhart and Blues-U-Can-Use, The Junglecats, ACJ, Mr. Vegas and Jack Pot, the Devon Wells Quartet, and the Chet Chwalik Jazz Quartet, and had the pleasure of accompanying Red Rodney (who played with Charlie Parker) on a version of Miles Davis's "So What".
+Where possible Chet has enjoyed playing both horn and keys in these groups.
 While in these various groups, he has opened up for the Yellow Jackets, Hiroshima, The Guess Who, and the Classic Rock All-Stars.
-Chet has sinced played with Alusion (Classic Rock band), Off The Record (Top 40 Dance/Wedding band), Mogen David and the Grapes of Wrath, and The Hepcat Revival.

 INTERNATIONAL